Emergency Staffing Scheme

 • NZSTA

-When a school cannot recruit senior management staff, they may be eligible to access personnel through the Emergency Staffing Scheme.
+When a school cannot recruit a principal, they may be eligible to access personnel through the Emergency Staffing scheme.

 About the scheme